anumehashukla/wayfaringuniverse/_posts/UnitedStates/2018-09-21-fly-geyser.md

 <br>
 <hr>

 Go on a sunny day.
-The colors of the mineral deposits look best when there is the sun.
-I would strongly suggest checking out the weather forecast before booking a spot.
+The colors of the mineral deposits look best when there is sun.
+I strongly suggest checking out the weather forecast before booking a spot.